 While cannabis is a completely natural substance, restrictions on its growth and use have resulted in the distribution of harmful forms and derivatives throughout the illegal market.
 A startling example of this is the cultivation of cannabis in toxic strip pits throughout Kansas.
 Legalization has helped mitigate some of these issues by increasing access to lab-tested cannabis, which identifies levels of cannabinoids and terpenes as well as dangerous/banned substances.

-THC-O is a synthetically derived compound that starts with industrial hemp and is reported to be an estimated three times stronger than Delta-9 THC.
-The continued prohibition of cannabis in some states is leading to technological advancements in the field of cannabinoid science as people look for other ways to achieve the intoxicating effects of THC.
+The continued prohibition of cannabis in some states is leading to technological advancements in the field of cannabinoid science as people look for other ways to achieve the intoxicating effects of THC using newly legalized hemp.
 Delta-8 was accomplishing this for many people, but it quickly lost steam once law enforcement caught wind of it.

 Now, researchers have discovered a way to synthetically increase the strength of THC molecules found in hemp, forming THC-O. Hemp is defined in the U.S. as cannabis containing 0.3% THC or less.
 Through a scientific method, acidic anhydride (a chemical compound created by removing water molecules from an acid) is combined with Delta-8 tetrahydrocannabinol molecules, resulting in a brownish, oily substance that can be made into tinctures, edibles, and vape cartridges.